Processes

 Multiple input files

-When a target file name is defined in the input parameter and a collection of files is received by the process, the file name will be appended by a numerical suffix representing its ordinal position in the list.
+When the input has a fixed file name and a collection of files is received by the process, the file name will be appended with a numerical suffix representing its ordinal position in the list.
 For example:

 process blastThemAll {